loverg-c/basic-api/README.md

 A Symfony project created on April 2, 2017, 4:00 pm.

-A basic api with symfony 3.2, lexik jwt, nelmio, jms, fosrest
+A basic api with symfony 3.2, lexik jwt, nelmio, jms, fosrest This API allow you to connect and manage user

 ## Prerequisites